stimpy77/mmmeld/README.md

 - Supports audio/image/video from local files or YouTube URLs
 - Handles multiple images to create a slideshow effect
 - Processes video assets for visuals only, not audio
-- Adds a 0.5-second lead-in and 2-second fade-out
+- Adds a 0.5-second lead-in and 2-second fade-out (optional, customizable)

 ## Installation: